dkw-aau/qse/README.md

 5. **WikiData (Wdt21):** We downloaded the [truthy dump](https://dumps.wikimedia.org/wikidatawiki/entities/) of WikiData (2021) and then used our [wikidata python script](https://github.com/dkw-aau/qse/blob/main/scripts/wikidata/filter_WikiData.py) to remove labels, descriptions, and non-English strings.

 We provide a copy of some of these  datasets in a [single archive](http://130.226.98.152/www_datasets/).
-You should download these datasets in `data` directory.
 You can check the size and number of lines (triples) with the commands:
 ``` cd data; du -sh yago.n3; wc -l yago.n3 ```, etc.